Wills and Bequests

 Another popular gift method is to name Michigan Humane as the primary or secondary beneficiary of all or a portion of the proceeds from your retirement plans: IRA, 401(k) or 403(b).
 When you meet with your financial and legal counsel, they may suggest the following language:

 “I give, devise and bequeath ________(indicate sum, percentage or describe the gift) to Michigan Humane, located at 30300 Telegraph Road, Suite 220, Bingham Farms, MI 48025.”

 You may also wish to consider a pet trust.
 Michigan law allows for the establishment of pet trusts to provide for the ongoing care of a pet in the event of your death or disability.
 Please consult your attorney for specific legal advice.

-I have included MHS in my estate plan.
-Why should I let MHS know?
+I have included Michigan Humane in my estate plan.
+Why should I let you know?

-Designating MHS as a beneficiary in your estate plan makes you eligible for membership in the MHS Legacy Society.
+Designating Michigan Humane as a beneficiary in your estate plan makes you eligible for membership in the Michigan Humane Legacy Society.
 The Legacy Society is a group of individuals who are dedicated to helping animals in need now and into the future.
-By sharing your intentions we are able to keep you informed on MHS’s progress.
+By sharing your intentions we are able to keep you informed on our progress.

 By becoming a member, you will receive the following:

 - Invitations to attend Michigan Humane events with our President/CEO